The Ace Attorney series may as well be renamed Turnabout Butt Monkeys:

 Metal Gear Solid has Johnny Sasaki, whose Grandfather was also a Butt Monkey.
 In the first MGS he had diarrhea, and in MGS4 he joins the new Foxhound to fight Liquid Ocelot.
 When Snake sees him, he is astounded that Johnny's been able to survive for 10 years (Snake confused him for a rookie).
 The 2007 TGS video has him farting and trying to take a crap in a barrel, when a guy sees him and starts chasing him while his pants are down.
 Butt Monkey indeed.

-He also has a hidden cameo in MGS2.
-You can listen to him talking to himself in the bathroom, complaining about how getting knocked out and left lying in the prison floor gave him an even worse diarrhea.
+He also has two hidden cameos in MGS2.
+You can listen to him talking to himself in the bathroom, complaining about how getting knocked out and left lying in the prison floor gave him an even worse diarrhea while spying on Ocelot in the Shell 1 core.
+He gets another bout once he encounters Emma Emmerich on the Strut L Oil Fence.
 Poor guy.

 Let's not forget Raiden in MGS2 and MGS4.
 He's double-crossed by his colonel (actually an AI designed to control the world), beaten up by Snake and Olga to use as bait for Ocelot and Solidus, groped by the President of the United States (who is then shocked to discover he is a man), subjected to torture and having to run around nude until Snake brings him his gear, and subjected to an experiment by the Patriots where they cut his head off and attach it to a robotic body.
 He's frequently mocked in MGS3, despite the game taking place years before he was born, with a Russian officer named Raikov who looks like Raiden, is gay for Colonel Volgin, and gets his clothes stolen by Naked Snake (later to be known as Big Boss) to use as a disguise, revealing that he wears a thong.
 Colonel Volgin himself later gropes Naked Snake, who is disguised as Raikov — and he is caught because, unlike Raikov, he doesn't get an erection from it!
 The fact that American and European audiences were not very receptive to the idea of an effete bishonen protagonist is probably the root of much of Raiden's (and his Russian body double's) suffering.